aimeos/map/README.md

 ```

 Your custom method has access to `$this->items` array which contains the map
-elements and can also use the internal `getArray( iterable $list )` method to convert
+elements and can also use the internal `$this->getArray( iterable $list )` method to
-iterable parameters (arrays, generators and objects implementing \Traversable) to
+convert iterable parameters (arrays, generators and objects implementing \Traversable)
-plain arrays:
+to plain arrays:

 ```php
 Map::method( 'combine', function( iterable $keys ) {